Castles in Great Britain and Ireland: Norman Invasion

-Anglo-Saxon fortifications
+Earlier castles and fortifications

 The English word "castle" derives from the Latin word castellum and is used to refer to the private fortified residence of a lord or noble.
-The presence of castles in Britain and Ireland dates primarily from the Norman invasion of 1066.
+The term tends not to be used for buildings earlier than the 11th century, but such defensive structures are known to have existed before the Norman conquest.
+A lack of archaeological evidence for timber buildings has tended to disguise the extent of castle-building throughout Europe prior to 1066, and many of the early wooden castles were built on the site of earlier fortifications.

 Before the arrival of the Normans the Anglo-Saxons had built burhs, fortified structures with their origins in 9th-century Wessex.
 Most of these, especially in urban areas, were large enough to be best described as fortified townships rather than private dwellings and are therefore not usually classed as castles.
 Rural burhs were smaller and usually consisted of a wooden hall with a wall enclosing various domestic buildings along with an entrance tower called a burh-geat, which was apparently used for ceremonial purposes.
 Although rural burhs were relatively secure their role was primarily ceremonial and they too are not normally classed as castles.

-There were, however, a small number of castles which were built in England during the 1050s, probably by Norman knights in the service of Edward the Confessor.
+The presence of castles in Britain and Ireland dates primarily from the Norman invasion of 1066.
+There were, however, a small number of castles built in England during the 1050s, by Norman knights in the service of Edward the Confessor.
 These include Hereford, Clavering, Richard's Castle and possibly Ewyas Harold Castle and Dover.